-If you are a service member or a contractor and your security clearance has been denied, suspended or revoked, you should retain an experienced attorney to fight on your behalf so you can keep your clearance.
+GAPASIN LAW GROUP is here to help you if you are a service member or a contractor and your security clearance has been denied, suspended or revoked.
+You should retain an experienced attorney to fight on your behalf so you can keep your clearance.
 Hiring the right attorney can save your career.
 Without a security clearance, you likely will be unable to pursue a career in the military or as a contractor depending on the type of work you are pursuing.
 If you received a letter entitled “Intent to Revoke Security Clearance” or a letter with a “Statement of Reasons” for a denial of your security clearance, then a preliminary decision to revoke your security clearance has already been made.

 You then have two decisions: (1) forfeit your opportunity to contest the security clearance revocation; or (2) elect to submit a statement and materials for consideration in the final adjudication.
 Department of Defense Directive 5200.2 (DODD 5200.2) outlines your possible courses of action as your attorney represents you in the process.
 The adjudication process rests on a standard referred to as “the whole person concept,” which is comprised of a list of factors used for consideration in every case.
 Your attorney should contest the loss of your clearance based on these factors.